ginocorp/ginocorp_merch/README.md

 3. Create your dotenv file with correct username, password, and database
 4. Create your database using mysql, run seeding file, and view your database on mysql workbench app.
 5. Run the server and open Postman to view, create, and alter your database
-6. If your get stuck on any steps, watch the walkthrough video or [contact](mailto:gdcolman95@gmail.com) me.
+6. If you get stuck on any steps, watch the walkthrough video or [contact](mailto:gdcolman95@gmail.com) me.

 ## Difficulties
 * The main issue I ran into was the license badge not displaying as an image on the sampleREADME.md, but was able to fix after figuring out the typo.